JRC1995/Continuous-RvNN/readme.md

 ### MNLI experiments note

 Depending on how the dynamic halting behaves during the training you may get a complete run on MNLI without issues, or you may run into OOM errors.

 One nasty way to workaround is reduce the train_batch_size (in `inference/configs/MNLI_configs.py`).
-Note that gradient accumulation is on and the effective batch size after gradient accumulation is specific by batch_size in the config, so changing the train_batch_size for a epoch or two wouldn't make things too inconsistent (note if you reduce the train_batch_size try to do that by a factor of 2).
+Note that gradient accumulation is on and the effective batch size after gradient accumulation is specific by batch_size in the config, so changing the train_batch_size for a epoch or two wouldn't make things too inconsistent (if you reduce the train_batch_size try to do that by a factor of 2).

 There is also a bit dynamic train batch size adjustment going on according to the sequence length within `inference/collaters/NLI_collater.py` and you can play around with it a bit to avoid the OOM for the epoch (you can revert it back later).

 A better solution could be to set an upperbound to the number of recursion.
 Currently the upperbound is the sequence size (S) - 2.
 A better upperbound may be `min(M, S-2)` where M can be the maximum upperbound that should not be crossed no matter the sequence size.
 There should be a good M value given that the model can run fine on several complete runs suggesting dynamic halting does not need to go beyond some M (going beyond which causes OOM).
 To change the upperbound, you have to change the source code `inference/models/encoders/CRvNN.py` (line 249) (replace S-2, with min(M,S-2) where M can be whatever you want to set).

-(Note everything I said applies to my experience with training on a single gpu p3.2x AWS machine.
+Note everything I said applies to my experience with training on a single gpu p3.2x AWS machine.
 Things may vary in other cases.
 In low resource settings, using a low M parameter to put a maximum limit to tree depth may be helpful (or not; I am not sure).

 ### Testing